What is FODZYME® and how does it work?Updated 2 days ago

 FODZYME® breaks down specific FODMAPs as you eat, helping reduce symptoms like bloating, gas, and discomfort.
 This guide covers what's in it, how it works, and how it fits into your diet.

 FODZYME® is a digestive enzyme supplement made with a patent-pending blend of natural microbial enzymes.
-When sprinkled on or mixed into food, the enzymes begin working immediately-breaking down problematic carbohydrates during digestion, not after symptoms start.
+When sprinkled on or mixed into food, the enzymes begin working immediately, breaking down problematic carbohydrates during digestion to prevent symptoms.
+FODZYME® does not work after symptoms start.

 FODZYME® addresses three common FODMAP types: